 Walking trails, including some of the GR (long distance) paths, link ancient villages, chateaux, vineyards, riversides and oak forest.
 Colourful village markets provide the famous Perigourdine foods – the best in France.

 We stay in a beautiful holiday house near Sarlat, setting off each day to explore this delightful region.

-Depending on train schedules, we meet you at either Sarlat or Souillac railway station this afternoon and transfer you to our beautiful accommodation near Sarlat.
+Depending on train schedules of trains from Paris, we meet you at either Sarlat or Souillac railway station this afternoon and transfer you to our beautiful accommodation near Sarlat.
 Time to settle in before dinner.
 Sarlat and Souillac are both easily reached by train from Paris.
 (D)

 Walking between another three of the designated Most Beautiful Villages in France, overlooking the Dordogne; from Autoire, via Loubressac to the well-preserved medieval town of Carennac.
 Optional visit to the Gouffre de Padirac; a vast limestone cave system with a one kilometre boat trip on an underground river.
 (15 kms/4 hours).
 (BLD)